Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020

 2.2

-Delivery suite rooms should be equipped with monitoring equipment for the measurement of non-invasive blood pressure, oxygen saturation and heart rate.
+Delivery suite rooms should be equipped with monitoring equipment to measure non-invasive blood pressure, oxygen saturation and heart rate.

 2.3

 Delivery suite rooms should have oxygen, suction equipment and access to resuscitation equipment.
-Equipment should be checked daily in accordance with the Association of Anaesthetists published guidelines.38
+This equipment should be checked daily.41

 2.4